-Artistry worn will be highlighted at the Hope College Kruizenga Art Museum as it features the latest spring and summer fashion alongside its ongoing exhibition of work from the college’s Permanent Collection on Tuesday-Saturday, April 25-29.
+Artistry worn will be highlighted at the Hope College Kruizenga Art Museum as it features the latest spring fashion alongside its ongoing exhibition of prints from its collection on Tuesday, April 24, through Saturday, May 5.

-Labels during the week will explain the placement of placement of each mannequin and its relationship to the artwork nearby, complementing the descriptions of the artwork displayed, and will also provide information about the host store.
-The “After Hours” event on April 27 will also provide an opportunity to mingle with store owners, light snacks and a craft activity.
+Labels will explain the placement of placement of each mannequin and its relationship to the artwork nearby, complementing the descriptions of the artwork displayed, and will also provide information about the host store.

 Additional information about the museum and its programs is available online.

 The Kruizenga Art Museum is located at 271 Columbia Ave., between 10th and 13th streets.